 Recreational (Comprehensive) and Medical (Comprehensive)

-1913: California is the first state to prohibit marijuana, cited in an addendum to the Poison Act of 1907, which initially only focused on the sale or purchase of cocaine and opiates.
+1913: California was the first state to prohibit marijuana, cited in an addendum to the Poison Act of 1907, which initially only focused on the sale or purchase of cocaine and opiates.

-1937: The Marihuana Tax Act makes marijuana illegal across the United States.
+1937: The Marihuana Tax Act made marijuana illegal across the United States.

 2003: Senate Bill 420 laid out specifics regarding enforcement agencies and the ID card system.

 2010: Senate Bill 1449, signed into law by Governor Arnold Schwarzenegger, downgraded the possession of an ounce of marijuana from a misdemeanor to an infraction.
 Proposition 19 was introduced by supporters seeking to legalize marijuana outright but was defeated.

 2015: The Bureau of Medical Marijuana Regulation was established in order to place guidelines around how medicinal marijuana was grown, dispensed and consumed.

 2016: Proposition 64 made recreational marijuana legal in California (with certain regulations).

 California’s history with marijuana can be traced back over 100 years, from being the first state to criminalize its cultivation, sales and usage in 1907, to being one of the first states to legalize recreational use in the 21st century.
 As of 2017, California residents can legally grow, purchase and use marijuana both for medicinal purposes as well as recreationally according to state regulations set forth by its governing agencies: The Bureau of Medical Cannabis Regulation, The California Department of Food and Agriculture and The California Department of Public Health.

 Can I possess, buy or grow marijuana in California?